edoardottt/awesome-hacker-search-engines/README.md

 - [SiteDossier](http://www.sitedossier.com/) - Profiles for millions of sites on the web
 - [SpyOnWeb](https://spyonweb.com/) - Quick and convenient search for the websites that probably belong to the same owner
 - [HaveIBeenSquatted](https://www.haveibeensquatted.com/) - Check if a domain has been typosquatted
+- [expireddomains.net](https://www.expireddomains.net/) - ExpiredDomains.net gathers all the information you need to find good Expired Domains that are Pending Delete and you can Backorder

 ### URLs